alekhyamandali/github_exercise/README.md

 # github_exercise

-This is a first exercise created as part of git workshop...
+This is the first exercise created as part of the git workshop...
 ##
 After the meeting, I have another meeting.
 + ACM meeting